uzaygokay/image-classification-cnns/README.md

+==============================

 This project aims to classify images from CIFAR-10 dataset by using various CNN architectures.

-==============================

-A short description of the project.

 Project Organization
 ------------